How many times should you edit your novel?

 How long does editing a book take is relative.
 It’s impossible for me to give you an exact timeline but generally editing takes a lot longer than writing the first draft.
 At least, it should.

 You can absolutely churn out a first draft in 30 days but you shouldn’t expect to fully edit a novel in a few weeks.
 I can tell you that editing a novel takes months, but how many months totally depends on how well you had planned your novel, how fast you edit and if you’re getting any outside help with the process.
+Fully editing a sweeping, multi-layered story could take you years but it’s totally worth it.

 If you want to make the editing process as quick as possible, you need to plan your novel incredibly well.
 That way you’ll end up making fewer mistakes with your storyline and you’ll end up with less rewriting.
 Sure, it takes a little more time to start with, but a great outline saves you so much time in the long run.